Hauh4444/Auction-House/README.md

 ### React Frontend
 1. In a terminal, change to the `react-frontend` directory.
 2. Run the `npm run dev` command to launch the React app.

+### React Testing
+1. In a terminal, change to the `react-frontend` directory.
+2. Run the `npm test` command to run tests.

 ### Flask Backend
 1. In a terminal, change to the `flask-server` directory.